Courts knock down gay marriage bans in Arizona, Alaska, Wyoming

 The judge who overturned Arizona's ban, after ordering the state in September to recognize the marriage of a gay man wed in California whose same-sex spouse later died, declined to put his ruling on hold.

+In Wyoming, Republican Governor Matt Mead had said prior to Friday's ruling that the state should not appeal, local media reported.
+A spokeswoman for the governor could not immediately be reached for comment, nor could the Wyoming attorney general.

-(Additional reporting by Lawrence Hurley in Washington and Steve Quinn in Juneau, Alaska; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Will Dunham, Eric Beech and Clarence Fernandez)
+(Additional reporting by Lawrence Hurley in Washington and Steve Quinn in Juneau, Alaska; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Will Dunham and Eric Beech)